dd32/td-gh-ex/readme.txt

 == Tags ==

-right-sidebar, one-column, two-columns, fluid-layout, responsive-layout, theme-options
+red, right-sidebar, one-column, two-columns, responsive-layout, fixed-layout, fluid-layout, responsive-layout, custom-background, custom-colors, custom-menu, editor-style, featured-images, full-width-template, post-formats, sticky-post, theme-options, threaded-comments

 == Installation ==

 1. Primary:
  = Login to your wp-admin account and go to Appearance -> Themes.
  = Select "Install" tab and click on the "Upload" link.
- = Select "topmag.zip" and click on "Install Now" button.
+ = Select "top-mag.zip" and click on "Install Now" button.
  = In case of errors, use an alternate method.

 2. Alternate:
- = Unzip the template file (topmag.zip) that you have downloaded.
+ = Unzip the template file (top-mag.zip) that you have downloaded.
- = Upload the entire folder (topmag) to your server via FTP and place it in the /wp-content/themes/ folder.
+ = Upload the entire folder (top-mag) to your server via FTP and place it in the /wp-content/themes/ folder.
  = Do not change the directory name.
- = The template files should be there now: /wp-content/themes/topmag/index.php (example).
+ = The template files should be there now: /wp-content/themes/top-mag/index.php (example).

 3. Log into your WP admin panel and click on "Appearance".
 Go to "Themes" tab.

-4. Now click on "topmag" to activate the theme.
+4. Now click on "top-mag" to activate the theme.

 5. Complete all of the required inputs in the theme Options page (in the WP admin panel) and click "Save".